 This site provides useful practical information related to global and national weather observing practices and instruments, including independent equipment reviews.

-You will find much of the background in my new book The Weather Observer’s Handbook (Cambridge University Press, 2012), details of which can also be found on this site, together with useful links and downloads.
+You will find much of the background in my book The Weather Observer’s Handbook (published by Cambridge University Press), details of which can also be found on this site, together with useful links and downloads.

 Author, The Weather Observer’s Handbook